-Demonstration: Before class begins, attach a string to a ping pong or tennis ball.
+Teacher class demonstration: Before class begins, attach a string to a ping pong or tennis ball.
 Hold the string/ball out in front of you, letting the ball drop towards the ground.
 Holding the string between your fingers, begin twirling the ball in a circle using your wrist to obtain a smooth, consistent motion.
 When you have the ball turning in a constant motion, cut the string.

-Lesson Background & Concepts for Teachers (Return to Contents)
+Lesson Background and Concepts for Teachers

 Every communications satellite involves the transmission of information from an originating ground station to the satellite, followed by a retransmission of the information from the satellite back to the ground (see Figure 3).
-The retransmission may either be to a select number of ground stations or it may be broadcast to everyone in a large area.
+The retransmission may either be to a select number of ground stations or broadcast to everyone in a large area.

 Space shuttles carry some satellites into space, but most satellites are launched by rockets that fall into the ocean after the fuel is used up.